Payment link purchases

 Email content and design

-• payment amount and currency (from the currency and amount parameters, respectively)
+• payment amount and currency (from the amount and currency parameters, respectively)

 • payment link expiry date and time (from the best_before parameter)